Ngot97/Project-1/README.md

 Dataset

 The dataset used for this analysis is available on Kaggle.
+"Global Significant Earthquake Database from 2150BC"

 Download the Worldwide-Earthquake-database.csv file and place it in the "Resources" folder.